theaniketraj/VeloCD/content/pages/index.md

           instantly.
 See green dots for successful stages and red for failures, allowing you to **identify bottlenecks at a glance**.

-          *   Enhances **debugging efficiency** and provides clear insights into deployment progress with real-time feedback.

         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark